Who We Are

 I can’t remember not having a love of being outside, nor can I remember a time when being in a natural environment hasn’t made me feel rejuvenated.
 It’s essential for me in terms of my physical and emotional health, and also as fuel for my writing.
 The outdoors is my thinking space as well as the place where I dispense with thinking and simply walk, or sit.
 Similarly, as far as I can remember, the urge to write has always been with me.
 It is a crucial part of who I am.

 My explorative urge has got me into a few scrapes in my time, but it has also done me favours.
 After leaving Manchester University in 1992 with a degree in Comparative Religion, I headed out to India as one of the writers for the first edition of The Rough Guide to India.
 And that is really where my writing career started.
 I followed a path of documentary and reporting, both with the Rough Guides and with press agencies, with a tendency to write about travel, exploration and walking.
-I turned a sharp curve after having my first child and hooked up with an amazing group of doctors and therapists in London, editing and then writing books on childbirth, parenting, emotional wellbeing and women’s health.
-I still have a deep curiosity about what it is that makes us as humans happy and well, and what hinders us, but the projects that were taking me outdoors gradually began to take over.
+I turned a sharp curve after having my first child and hooked up with an amazing group of doctors and therapists in London, editing and then writing books on childbirth, parenting, emotional wellbeing and women’s health for ten years.
+Over the years my interest in the nature of place, habitats, ecology and environmental issues has grown.
+My curiosity about what it is that makes us as humans happy and well, and the kinds of connections we need in order to thrive and make good decisions is still a vital part of my work; how we treat the world around us begins with how we feel, and how we relate.

 When I moved to Cumbria in 1995, I thought it would be for a couple of years, but I’m still here.
 The landscape here feels more like home than any other place I have ever lived, and I suspect I will never tire of exploring the fells and valleys.

 I make a lot of notes, either using my smart phone or a more sensual pencil and notebook, and occasionally sketch when I’m out and about.
 My poetry is constantly evolving, as of course it should.
 It interests me that although I was first inspired to read and write poetry as a young teenager, I have taken a long diversion through documentary and non-fiction writing, before being brave enough to share my poetry.
 Maybe I’m old enough now!
-I’m enjoying the process of developing this through my MPhil in Creative Writing at the University of Glasgow, and have recently had the privilege of working in the community as part of the Wordsworth Trust team – I love working with other people in the creation of collective poetry, or simply in the sharing of ideas and inspiration.
-Having said this, regular doses of time alone out of doors are important.
+An MPhil in Creative Writing at the University of Glasgow (2015-2017) allowed me to develop a practice of placing poetry in the landscape (something I called 'Open Fell Poetics' although my poetry finds its way into woods and other settings beyond the fells).
+And working with the Wordsworth Trust, as one of the engagement team (2015-2017) has not only helped me learn about the work of Dorothy and William Wordsworth and their contemporaries: I love working with other people in the creation of collective poetry, and there have been many beautiful moments and shared celebrations with community groups, featuring poetry and art (and cake).
+Having said this, for my own sanity and creativity, regular doses of time alone out of doors are important.
 Even if it’s raining.

 In terms of my writing, I hope that even if I’m addressing troubling issues I never lose sight of the wonder I hold at life in all its forms – the improbability and beauty of it.
 I’ll keep exploring.